 ➔What is your organization’s capacity to implement a grant award?

 • Large federal grants require more time than you might expect to meet project timelines, stay within budgets, complete activities, submit reports, and fulfill stated outcomes.
-Make sure that your organization can implement the project and, if needed, build the personnel into the proposal budget.
+Make sure that your organization can implement the project and, if needed, build the necessary personnel into the proposal budget.

 Other resources